julielinx/julielinx.github.io/_posts/2020-05-19-24_class_score_implement.md

 - `recall`
 - `f1`

-Considering the overall number of classification metrics I'm interested in, I find it a little ironic that I'm left with fewer classification metrics that I was for regression metrics.
+Considering the overall number of classification metrics I'm interested in, I find it a little ironic that I'm left with fewer classification metrics than I was for regression metrics.
 This really just means I get to figure out how to use the `make_scorer` function.

 ### `metrics` module